OlimilO1402/OOP_Cloning/README.md

 Project started around may 2005.

-In most OOP-languages nowadays you have an object-constructor (aka ctor) for first creation of objects and for first initialization of necessary properties of the object in just one line of code.
+In most OOP-languages nowadays you have an object-constructor (aka ctor) for creating objects and for first initialization of necessary properties of the object in just one line of code.
 And also a copy-constructor for cloning resp copying the complete state of all properties of one object into another new object also in just one line of code.
 In Visual Basic Classic (VBC & VBA) we do not have the convenience of a language inbuilt constructor, but this does not mean we have to disclaim about it.
 Of course we can write our own object initialization constructor and object cloning functions for every class.

 1. Simple example of using an **Object Constructor**:
 ```vb6
 Private Sub BntOpenFile_Click()